PostHog/posthog-engage-so-plugin/README.md

 # POSTHOG ENGAGE APP

-This app processes and sends your posthog events to [engage.so](https://engage.so).
-Once installed it sends your custom events to engage using your config variables
+The Engage Posthog plugin processes and sends customer data and events identified and tracked through Posthog to [Engage](https://engage.so).
+You can then use the data for customer segmentation, targeted campaigns and automation.

 ## Tracked Events

-The app only tracks your **Custom** and **$identify** events
+The plugin only tracks your **Custom** and **$identify** events.

-### Setup
+## Setup

-During installation, you will provide your engage secret key and public key This would be used to send your posthog events to Engage
+During installation, you will provide your Engage secret key and public key.
+These are available on the account settings page of your Engage dashboard (Settings -> Account -> API keys).
+This is used to send your Posthog events to Engage.

-Go to Engage dashboard (Settings -> Account) to get this information

-Once setup is complete your events would be sent to engage.so
+Once setup is complete, Posthog will start sending your events to Engage and they will be available on your Engage account.

-### Events
-The app also processes and sends extra properties or meta-data of the events to engage.so eg.
+## Event properties

+Extra event properties and metadata are also processed and sent to Engage.

 ```
 posthog.identify(